Guide · Last updated 2 June 2026

 Gibraltar has one of the oldest and most continuous Sephardic Jewish communities in the world.
 The community traces its roots to Jews who moved to Gibraltar following the British capture in 1704, and to the Sephardic tradition present in the region since the expulsion from Spain in 1492.

-Near Windmill Hill in the south of Gibraltar, there is an ancient Jewish cemetery containing graves from several centuries -- one of the oldest cemeteries in Gibraltar and a quiet testament to the long presence of the community here.
+In the south of Gibraltar there is an ancient Jewish cemetery containing graves from several centuries, one of the oldest in Gibraltar and a quiet record of the community's long continuity here.

 Upper Rock Nature Reserve: Practical Information

-Combined ticket pricing is in the range of GBP 15 to GBP 25 for adults depending on what is included and current pricing.
-Check the Gibraltar Tourism website for up-to-date prices before visiting.
+Adult ticket pricing for the Upper Rock Nature Reserve: public listings indicate a range of around GBP 18 to GBP 21 depending on what is included.
+Check the Gibraltar Tourism website for current prices before visiting, as these are updated periodically.

 The Bottom Line

 Gibraltar's heritage is disproportionate to its size.
-In a single day you can walk through 14th century Moorish baths, stand in tunnels blasted by soldiers under siege in 1782, and look at graves from the Battle of Trafalgar.
-Not many places offer that range.
+In a single day you can walk through 14th-century Moorish baths, stand in tunnels blasted by soldiers under siege in 1782, and look at graves from the Battle of Trafalgar.
+Not many places that fit into 6.7 km² offer that range.

 Start with the Gibraltar Museum to get context, go up the Rock for the tunnels and caves, and finish at Europa Point with a coffee and a view of Africa.
 The Trafalgar Cemetery and the Jewish heritage sites are worth adding if you have extra time.
 You will not run out of things that genuinely mean something.